4 Steps After A Loved One is Diagnosed with Alzheimer’s or Dementia

 2. Ask Questions, Get Support

-4. Plan for additional support or possible move
+4. Plan for Additional Support or Possible Move

-Or, your parent might be interested in moving into a Continuing Care Retirement Community (CCRC), which can provide everything from assisted living with memory support therapy to advanced round-the-clock nursing care.
+A continuing care retirement community (CCRC) like Marjorie P. Lee can provide everything from assisted living with memory support therapy to advanced round-the-clock nursing care.

 New Call-to-action